cosmiconfig/cosmiconfig/README.md

 ##### transform

-Type: `Function` returning a Promise(`sync` is false)
+Type: `Function`

 A function that transforms the parsed configuration.
-Receives the result object with `config` and `filepath` properties, and must return a Promise that resolves with the transformed result.
+Receives the result object with `config` and `filepath` properties.

+If the option `sync` is `false`(default), the function must return a Promise that resolves with the transformed result.
-If the `sync` option is passed as `true`, transform need not be a function which returns a promise.
+Otherwise, `transform` should be a synchronous function which returns the transformed result.

 The reason you might use this option instead of simply applying your transform function some other way is that *the transformed result will be cached*.
 If your transformation involves additional filesystem I/O or other potentially slow processing, you can use this option to avoid repeating those steps every time a given configuration is loaded.